osrf/gazebo_tutorials/build_model/tutorial.md

 Here is a good order in which to add features:

-1. Add a link
+1. Add a link.
-1. Set the collision element
+1. Set the collision element.
-1. Set the visual element
+1. Set the visual element.
-1. Set the inertial properties
+1. Set the inertial properties.
 1. Go to #1 until all links have been added.
-1. Add all joints (if any)
+1. Add all joints (if any).
-1. Add all plugins (if any)
+1. Add all plugins (if any).